dylanpieper/ShinySurveyJS-Template/readme.md

 git clone https://github.com/dylanpieper/ShinySurveyJS.git
 ```

 2. Create a `.env` file, modifying the following template with your database credentials.
 In Supabase, you can find project connect details by clicking "Connect" in the top bar.
+Also use this file to set other environment variables.

 ``` env
 DB_HOST=aws-0-us-east-2.pooler.supabase.com